 App type.
 What category does your app belong to?
 Do you plan to build the whole business around the app, or will it be more of an extension of the business?

 Experience and skills.
 Depending on the app type, consider what developer’s level of experience is required.
-If you want to start from a quick prototype or an MVP, a single junior or middle developer might be enough at this stage.
+If you want to start from a quick prototype or an MVP, a single junior or middle developer might be enough at this prod.

 Remote or in-house.
 Does it suit your business to have a team of developers working remotely from another country or even another continent?
 This might save a lot of money on salary expenses, but might not work out if you prefer to have regular face-to-face discussions and meetings with employees.